-This study was is a retrospective review of interventional uncontrolled case series.
-We retrospectively reviewed a consecutive series of 59 eyes of 58 patients who underwent 20gauge transconjunctival vitrectomy, from September 2013 to May 2014.
+This study was a retrospective review of interventional uncontrolled case series.
+We retrospectively reviewed a consecutive series of 59 eyes of 58 patients who underwent 20-gauge transconjunctival vitrectomy, from September 2013 to May 2014.
 Patients were considered eligible for this study if they underwent primary vitrectomy by 20-G transconjunctival trocar system, with a minimum follow-up period of 6 months.
 The surgical indication was defined as the dominant cause of visual loss.
-Any case with previous vitrectomy in the studied eye or follow up period less than 6 months was excluded from the study.
+Any case with previous vitrectomy in the studied eye, age less than 18 years, preoperative visual acuity less than hand motion or follow up period less than 6 months was excluded from the study.

-Institutional review board approval and complete informed consent was obtained for all patients.
+Institutional review board (Sohag Faculty of Medicine Ethical Committee) approval and complete informed consent was obtained for all patients.
 Patients medical records were reviewed, and the collected data included preoperative data, surgical details and postoperative follow up data.